errbotio/errbot/docs/user_guide/plugin_development/backend_specifics.rst

 ----------------------------------------

 Most of the backends use a third-party library in order to connect to their respective network.
-These libraries often support additional features which Err doesn't expose in a generic way so you may wish to make use of these in order to access advanced functionality.
+These libraries often support additional features which Errbot doesn't expose in a generic way so you may wish to make use of these in order to access advanced functionality.

 Backends set their own attribute(s) to point to the underlying libraries' client instance(s).
 The following table lists these attributes for the official backends, along with the library used by the backend: